 Supply Chain Trend is produced by Niels Van Hove.
 Niels has been helping businesses improve their supply chain and business planning for many years.
 The supply chain blog discusses strategy alignment in an organization and integrated planning with a twist that lays emphasis on creating effective mindsets and behaviours.

 Supply Chain 24/7 provides business resource for supply chain, logistics, distribution and transportation professionals.
 The site is a combination of news site about the industry.
 It discusses a number of topics ranging from laws that affect how business is carried out to recent trends in supply chain management.
 Readers will find it useful and would ensure their companies are informed of any situations that may cause otherwise unforeseen changes affecting their business.

-Logistics Management is one of the biggest website for Logistics Management professionals.
-Website has dedicated sections for Logistics Transportation Technology and Resources.
+Logistics Management is one of the biggest websites for Logistics Management professionals.
+The website has dedicated sections for Logistics Transportation Technology and Resources.

-Cerasis is one of the good supply chain blogs as far as content is concerned, but this is great example of a 3PL company using a blog to promote its business by providing great content to potential leads.
+Cerasis is one of the good supply chain blogs as far as content is concerned, but this is a great example of a 3PL company using a blog to promote its business by providing great content to potential leads.
 And these leads can become their long term customer.
-In addition to useful blog they also have section for white papers.
+In addition to the useful blog, they also have a section for white papers.

 If your blog isn’t on this list, it doesn’t mean I don’t read or subscribe to it.
 I just don’t read it as routinely as I do these others.
 Please add your own suggestions in the comments, or send me via a message on Linkedin or Twitter for Supply Chain blogs I may have overlooked.